hirerobin/fullstack-test/README.md

 # MyRobin Fullstack Challenge

 The objective of this challenge is to evaluate your domain in fullstack development: RESTFUL API & Database design, code style and good practices, code testing, frameworks knowledge.
+How you develop and complete the project will be the evaluation point.

 ## Rules
+1. Build a chat room application.
+2. Messages from other users should be received in real time.
+3. Application should be separated into 2 parts, backend & frontend.
+4. Please solve this using **VueJS/NuxtJS** for frontend, **Nodejs** with **expressjs** for backend, and **mongodb** for database
-1. Your code should be made available in a public or private repository, on your personal github or bitbucket
+5. Your code should be made available in a public or private repository, on your personal github or bitbucket
-2. Send the link to engineering @ myrobin.id
+6. Send the link to engineering @ myrobin.id
-3. Please solve this using **VueJS/NuxtJS** for frontend, **Nodejs** with **expressjs** for backend, and **mongodb** for database

 ## Suggestion
-*Some images below is only for your reference, you can use your own design & creativity (no need to copy the design)* Build the app by following this design guide https://www.figma.com/file/uvwFqYPkI8Y6GE1emoGSMr/Software-Technical-Test?node-id=2%3A1890
+*Some images below is only for your reference, you can use your own design & creativity (no need to copy the design)*

+Build the app by following this design guide https://www.figma.com/file/uvwFqYPkI8Y6GE1emoGSMr/Software-Technical-Test?node-id=2%3A1890